yuvraj108c/ComfyUI-Upscaler-Tensorrt/README.md

 - The tensorrt engine will be built automatically
 - Load an image of resolution between 256-1280px

-## 🛠️ Custom Models
+## 🔧 Custom Models
 - To export other ESRGAN models, you'll have to build the onnx model first, using [export_onnx.py](scripts/export_onnx.py)
-- Place the onnx model to `/ComfyUI/models/onnx/YOUR_MODEL.onnx`
+- Place the onnx model in `/ComfyUI/models/onnx/YOUR_MODEL.onnx`
-- Then, add the model to the list by [editing line 77](scripts/export_onnx.py) as shown: `"model": (["4x-AnimeSharp", etc])`
+- Then, add the model to the list by [editing line 77](scripts/export_onnx.py) as shown: `"model": (["YOUR_MODEL", etc])`
 - Finally, run the same workflow and choose your model

-## Updates
+## 🚨 Updates
 ### 4 March 2025 (breaking)
-- Automatic tensorrt engines building from the workflow itself, to simplify model building for non-technical people
+- Automatic tensorrt engines are built from the workflow itself, to simplify the process for non-technical people
 - Separate model loading and tensorrt processing into different nodes
 - Optimise post processing to further improve performance by around 1.5-2x